Samsung/tizen-docs/docs/application/web/guides/machine-learning/single.md

 ## Invoke asynchronously

-In case when inference takes more time it is recommended to use `invokeAsync()` method.
-It preserves responsive application UI during the inference.
+For inferences taking more time, it is recommended to use `invokeAsync()` method.
+It preserves responsive application UI during the inference:

 1. Create callbacks: